zhixin9001/2021-SAA/note/tips.md

 - cloudfront
     - By design, delivering data out of CloudFront can be more cost-effective than delivering it from S3 directly to your users.
     - georestriction
+    - select this, if not upload, but download
 - version
     - Once you version-enable a bucket, it can never return to an unversioned state.
     - recover objects from accidental deletion or overwrite, delete marker